-Brown's graduate faculty offers a full menu of specialty courses currently in the areas of Theatre Drama and Performance of the Americas; European Theatre and Performance Traditions; Non-Western Theatre and Performance; Twentieth-Century Western Theatre and Performance; Russian Theatre and Drama; Revolution as a Work of Art; Mise en Scene; Performance Theory; New Theories for a Baroque Stage; Ethnography and Performance; Feminist, Race-Critical, Queer Theory and Performance; Abstraction and Resistance; Historiography, Political Theatre and Performance, Neoliberalism and Performance; Studies in Liveness and New Materialism; Archive Culture; Labor and Theatricality; Subjects and Objects: Evidence as Metaphor and Constraint; Wittgenstein, Writing and Performance; and Performance Art and Everyday Life.
+Brown's graduate faculty offers a full menu of specialty courses currently in the areas of Theatre Drama and Performance of the Americas; European Theatre and Performance Traditions; Non-Western Theatre and Performance; Twentieth-Century Western Theatre and Performance; Performance Theory; Ethnography and Performance; Feminist, Race-Critical, Queer Theory and Performance; Abstraction and Resistance; Historiography, Political Theatre and Performance, Neoliberalism and Performance; Studies in Liveness and New Materialism; Archive Culture; Labor and Theatricality; Subjects and Objects: Evidence as Metaphor and Constraint; and Performance Art and Everyday Life.
 Our Department also offers courses in Dance Studies and practical courses in theatre and design that some of our graduate students have found to be quite useful.
 These courses offer different methodologies and discourses as well as variety in subject matter.
 In addition, our diverse field faculty offer courses in Playwriting, Music, Africana Studies, English, Literary Arts, Comparative Literature, Classics, Anthropology, Modern Culture and Media, etc. There are many other relevant courses involving film studies, digital media studies, literary theory and genre studies, religion and ritualistic performance, art history and representation, cultural studies and political discourse, and gender and identity, many of which are cross-listed and some team-taught through two departments, indicating the openness to academic border-crossing and resource-sharing that is the norm at Brown.
 Students may choose to audit an elective course, or, depending on the professor, may be allowed to attend without registering by vagabonding.
 Brown's "shopping period" (the period during which you can add a course without incurring a fee) allows students to sit in on several different courses before deciding upon a final course schedule for the semester.